vishal-ramani/UBI-helm-module-example/README.md

 ## 2. What does the project do?

 This project does inspect the [template-terraform-gitops](https://github.com/cloud-native-toolkit/template-terraform-gitops) and needs to be seen in combination with the [gitops-verify-swagger-editor-example](https://github.com/thomassuedbroecker/gitops-verify-swagger-editor-example) outcome.
-The repository documents how to create a module for [`Technology Zone Accelerator Toolkit`](https://modules.cloudnativetoolkit.dev/) `step-by-step` using the [helm helloworld-with-ubi-helm application example](https://github.com/argoproj/argocd-example-apps/tree/master/helm-guestbook) from the Argo CD GitHub repository.
+The repository documents how to create a module for [`Technology Zone Accelerator Toolkit`](https://modules.cloudnativetoolkit.dev/) `step-by-step` using the [helm terraform-gitops-ubi application example](https://github.com/argoproj/argocd-example-apps/tree/master/helm-guestbook) from the Argo CD GitHub repository.

 ### 2.1 Understand the [template-terraform-gitops](https://github.com/cloud-native-toolkit/template-terraform-gitops)

 The [`template-terraform-gitops`](https://github.com/cloud-native-toolkit/template-terraform-gitops) is a part of the `How to` instructions of the [`Technology Zone Accelerator Toolkit`](https://modules.cloudnativetoolkit.dev/).
 The module covers the [GitOps topic](https://modules.cloudnativetoolkit.dev/#/how-to/gitops).

-## 3. Use the [template-terraform-gitops](https://github.com/cloud-native-toolkit/template-terraform-gitops) to create a module to deploy the helloworld-with-ubi-helm example
+## 3. Use the [template-terraform-gitops](https://github.com/cloud-native-toolkit/template-terraform-gitops) to create a module to deploy the terraform-gitops-ubi example

 These are the main tasks:

 1. Create a GitHub repository based on the `gitops template` from `Software Everywhere`
-2. Configure the `helloworld-with-ubi-helm` `module`
+2. Configure the `terraform-gitops-ubi` `module`
-3. Create an own `catalog` for the `helloworld-with-ubi-helm` `module`
+3. Create an own `catalog` for the `terraform-gitops-ubi` `module`
-4. Create a [`BOM`(Bill of material)](https://github.com/cloud-native-toolkit/iascable#bom-spec) where the `helloworld-with-ubi-helm` `module` is used and create the needed terraform output with `iascable`
+4. Create a [`BOM`(Bill of material)](https://github.com/cloud-native-toolkit/iascable#bom-spec) where the `terraform-gitops-ubi` `module` is used and create the needed terraform output with `iascable`

 We will use later two catalogs and one `BOM` (Bill of material). here is a simplified view of the depencencies we will have later.